johnno1962/InjectionIII/README.md

 To reason about your app while you are using injection, separate  data and program in your mind.
-You can't inject changes to the way data is laid out in memory by adding properties or methods on the fly but apart from that exchanging  method implementations is performed on the main thread and perfectly reliable.
+You can't inject changes to the way data is laid out in memory by adding properties or methods on the fly but apart from that exchanging  method implementations is performed on the main thread and generally reliable.
 A common question for new users is: I injected a new version of the code, why can't I see the changes on the screen?
 To have effect, the new code needs to be actually executed and it's up to the user to use either an `@objc func injected()` method or a notification to reload a view controller